 We picked the $15-$25 price filter and while it worked, it weirdly still showed the total as 2,315 items.
 Which means we can’t share how well the price filter worked.
 But, there were some likely options in the first 4 products we saw, so we went with those.

 These 4 were all sponsored placements.
 Suppliers paid Dan Murphy’s for those products to appear.
 The first 2 products were only on offer for members, so we picked the first “non-member” option – Wolf Blass Makers Project Reserve Shiraz.

-Note however the layout of this product range page.
-It was very well done.
+Note the layout of this product range page.
+It’s very well done.
 Review links above the product.
 Halliday wine score where available.
 A clear product image and the price – per bottle or per case of 6.

 No issues here.

 We click on the Wolf Blass product page and found a good product page example.
 Clear product information and delivery options.